zanderarnao/Twitter-Hate-Speech/hate-speech-report.md

 ![](hate-speech-report_files/figure-gfm/consensus%20by%20category-1.png)<!-- -->

-The table and bar chart above communicate a very interesting fact: the vast majority of hate speech determinations were divided.
+The table and bar chart above tell us something very interesting: the vast majority of hate speech determinations were divided.
 More than 80% of all hate speech determinations were divided, compared with the 31 and 25% of neither and offensive langauge.
 It seems that hate speech